mingyeeee/Stormhacks2022/README.md

 >The program will then create an html page where all the links and notes (diagrams/equations) are displayed.

 ## How it works

+noteAI is built using Python, AssemblyAI, OpenCV, and HTML.
+Wikipedia links are gathered using web scraping through Wikipedia APIs.
+Using the AssemblyAI live transcribing, the text is parsed, and subject-specific words.
+Computer vision and optical object detection then compare slides of the lecture material to look for important formulas and keywords.
+HTML was then used to combine the equations, resources, and the topic map for the lecture to create a user-friendly experience for the student.